crate/crate/blackbox/docs/admin/ssl.rst

 an exception for the CrateDB node certification in your browser after verifying that this is indeed a certificate you trust.

-Connect to a CrateDB node using crash .....................................
+Connect to a CrateDB node using Crash .....................................

 You can connect to a CrateDB node using a secure communication::